-Month review of my Vrijheid Fonds
+Month review of my Vrijheid Fonds for May 2020

 This is a blog post about my favorite topic, dividends!
-I hope this post inspires other people out there to start saving and investing as soon as they can.
+I hope this month review inspires other people out there to start saving and investing as soon as they can.
 The power you feel knowing that you are richer than you were yesterday, and you didn’t have to work a minute for it, is a wonderful feeling.

 If we take a closer look, the dividend was coming from:

 Bayer AG (BAYN) € 24.74

 AbbVie (ABBV) € 39.63

 AT&T (T) € 61.53